ktmathews89/cg_summer_2018/lesson_10/overview.md

 **[2 CG Education Part III](4_cg_ed_3)**

-Test you knowledge of data types, variables, conditionals, and functions with the JS Adventure Project.
+Test your knowledge of data types, variables, conditionals, and functions with the JS Adventure Project.